 The only way to stop feeling like an impostor is to stop thinking like an impostor.

-Today I give my audiences three simple but non-negotiable strategies.
+Today I give my audiences three simple but non-negotiable strategies for how to overcome impostor syndrome.
 And they’re much happier.

-(You can hear about them in a super short 6-minute TED talk I gave at TED headquarters in New York.)
+(You can hear about them in a super short 6-minute TED impostor syndrome talk I gave at TED headquarters in New York.)

 However, over the years people have asked about my original ten steps.
 So, here you go!